 Fig. 3: Fluorescence vs. concentration for different piezo pipettes, without ("no adj.", ●) and with ("adj.", ■) volume compensation.
 Numbers indicate the volume per droplet in pl.
 Initial slopes are perfectly linear (dotted line).

 Fig. 4: CVs for various pipette types, as above.
-Except for the solenoid value dispenser, numbers indicates the volume per droplet in pl.
+Except for the solenoid value dispenser (50 nl), the numbers indicates the volumes per droplet in pl.